erictheise/rrose/README.md

 ### About positions

 `this.options.position` is used throughout Rrose to refer to the direction in which the popup opens relative to the point.
-It may seem to be the opposite of what you'd expect, but the ASCII diagram below shows the values.
+The ASCII diagram below shows that the possible values are opposite what you'd find on a compass rose.

 ```
    -------------------------